Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/index.rst

 .. warning::

-   The reader is assumed to have basic knowledge of what a blockchain and smart contracts are, and front-end development.
+   The reader is assumed to have basic knowledge of what a blockchain and smart contracts are, and some experience with front-end development.

 To start the tutorial click :ref:`here<wCCD-logic>`.